Our Investing Thesis

-Don't let the stat line fool ya.
+Don't let the lack of NBA Finals PT or the rookie regular season stat line fool ya.
 The 7th overall pick in the 2021-22 NBA Draft is only 19 years old, and he's already starting to light the NBA on fire in his reserve role for the Golden State Warriors.
 But while he has earned himself a role on a championship contender, he is no role player - he's a future superstar.

 He has ridiculous hops, highlight playmaking ability and a silky smooth jumper.
 He reminds me of a young Dominique Wilkins and another version of Anthony Edwards but without the free reign and playing time.